exactly/solidity-challenge/README.md

 Create a script (or a Hardhat task) to query the total amount of ETH held in the contract.

 _You can use any library you prefer: Ethers.js, Web3.js, Web3.py, eth-brownie_

-### 5) Contact
-If you want to apply to this position, please share your solution to our Solidity Challenge to the following email: jobs@exactly.finance